 \section{Acknowledgements}

 We would like to thank Shamit Kachru and Brandon Rayhaun for invaluable discussions and collaboration during the early stages of this project.
-We would like to thank Atish Dabholkar, Xenia de la Ossa, James Gray, Olaf Lechtenfeld, Liam McAllister, Richard Nally, Matthias Sch\"utt, and Harald Skarke for helpful discussions.
+We would like to thank Atish Dabholkar, Mehmet Demirtas, Xenia de la Ossa, James Gray, Olaf Lechtenfeld, Liam McAllister, Sameer Murthy, Richard Nally, Matthias Sch\"utt, and Harald Skarke for helpful discussions.
+We would also especially like to thank Aloys Krieg for correspondence and for bringing to our attention some references relevant to this work.
 AK acknowledges previous sources of financial support that were crucial towards the completion of this work: The Riemann Fellowship endowed by the Riemann Center for Geometry and Physics, The Austrian Marshall Plan Foundation, the Stanford Institute for Theoretical Physics, FWF W1252-N27 (Austrian Academy of Sciences).
 MG would like to express his gratitude to the Stanford Institute of Theoretical Physics for its hospitality during his visits there including a sabbatical stay when much of this work was carried out.
 AK would like to acknowledge prior affiliations that also provided a fruitful environment for the completion of this work: Institute for Theoretical Physics (TU Vienna), Stanford Institute for Theoretical Physics, and the Institute for Theoretical Physics (Leibniz University of Hannover)/Riemann Center for Geometry and Physics, and would like to thank the Abdus Salam ICTP for hospitality during the final stages of the project.